 The Fiduciary Manager is incentivised to align its investment strategies with the Trustees' policies mentioned in this SIP through the terms set out in the Fiduciary Management Agreement and through the Trustees setting investment objectives which are reviewed annually.
-The Trustees will monitor performance quarterly and assess performance against these investment objectives annually in assessing the Fiduciary Manager's performance.
+The Trustees will monitor performance quarterly and assess performance against these investment objectives annually.
 Such review will also include how well the Fiduciary Manager is aligned with the SIP, including in terms of ESG factors and the quality of service provided.

 If the Fiduciary Manager does not meet its objectives it may ultimately result in the termination of its mandate.
-The agreement with SEI allows the Trustees to terminate with one month's notice.
+The agreement with SEI allows the Trustees to terminate with 90 days' notice.